Reliability-based Topology Optimization using Stochastic Gradients: Numerical Illustrations

 Figure \ref{fig:ex2_result_e} shows a design obtained by solving the same optimization problem but ignoring the reliability constraint.
 The reliability-based designs are significantly different compared to this robust design.
-Also, the robust design has a failure probability of $2.16\times10^{-2}$ significantly higher than the allowable limit.
-Hence, this example shows the effectiveness of the proposed approach to produce a design that is reliable.
+Also, the robust design has a failure probability of $2.12\times10^{-2}$, significantly higher than the allowable limit. {Note that the objective has a contribution from the mass of the structure.
+As a result, the robust design has slender members compared to the reliability-based designs in the absence of a constraint on the probability of failure.
+This is also evident from the mass ratio of these designs reported in Table \ref{table:ex2_Pf}. } Hence, this example shows the effectiveness of the proposed approach to produce a design that is reliable.